tparsons9/tparsons.github.io/_pages/about.md

 I am interested in the intersection of quantitative marketing and public policy, with a focus on econometric techniques.
 Particularly, my interests are in using marketing as a tool to boost health outcomes, clean-energy choices, and consumer welfare.
 A selection of my writings (including working papers and writing samples) are included in their respective pages.

 ## Site
-On this academic profile, I include writing samples, which feature research ideas that I have yet to implement studies, working papers, and blog posts on my research journey.
+On this academic profile, I include writing samples, which feature research ideas that I have yet to implement as studies, working papers, and blog posts on my research journey.
 My CV is also included in a separate section.
 I welcome all comments and suggestions for current and future research!